Spectrum 25: July 2020

 Issue 6: July 2005

-The African region, which this issue of CTBTO Spectrum focuses on as an overarching theme, is a particularly good example for the ever increasing numbers of signatures and ratifications: Of those States, who signed and ratified the Treaty in 2004, 75 and 66 percent respectively, were from the African region.
-Besides looking at the relations between Africa and the CTBT, this issue of CTBTO Spectrum provides an overview of the Commission’s work over the past six months, including an update on the latest session of the Preparatory Commission.
+The African region provides the overarching theme for this issue of CTBTO Spectrum, and offers a particularly good example for the ever increasing numbers of signatures and ratifications: Of those States who signed and ratified the Treaty in 2004, 75 and 66 percent respectively were from the African region.

 Issue 5: December 2004